 5. Can I show your construction contract to my lawyer before signing it?

 Does the builder’s construction contract give a clear guideline for your building process?
 Is it thorough enough to cover the worst of problems?
-Does it cover insurance, change order procedures, warranties, construction time, disputes, financing, builder’s liabilities, budgets, specifications of construction and allowances?
+Does it include insurance, change order procedures, warranties, construction time, disputes, financing, builder’s liabilities, budgets, specifications of construction, and allowances?